thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 **(offer the solution)**

-When I start with a client the first job is to figure out what they really need to achieve, their DevOps user story.
+When I start working with a client the first job is to figure out what they really need to achieve, their DevOps user story.
 When thinking about automation I split tasks into two categories, infrastructure tasks and operational tasks.
 Infrastructure tasks are creating and destroying things, ALBs, instances, VPCs, etc.
 Operational tasks are everything else.

-With the client we fill out the _examples_ section of this table (typically these come from their run-books):
+With the client we fill out the _examples_ section of this table with all the tasks they currently do, or would like to do.
+For some we get started by listing their existing run-books.

 Tasks | Infrastructure | Operations
 --- | --- | ---
-Examples | Create VPC<br>Create subnets<br>Destroy RDS instance<br>Create/destroy ephemeral testing env's | Manage ephemeral testing env's (query, extend)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys
+Examples | Create VPC<br>Create subnets<br>Destroy RDS instance<br>Create/destroy ephemeral testing env's | Manage ephemeral testing env's (query, extend)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys<br>enable sales to spin up demo env's

-Companies where developers rule the roost, tend to only be able to list infrastructure tasks.
+Companies where developers rule the roost, tend to focus on infrastructure tasks.
-This is usually because operational tasks are ignored as they are not essential to the developer workflow.
+This is usually because operational tasks are not essential to the developer workflow.
 In these companies the initial brief mentions either Terraform or Cloud Formation.
-The developers have chosen the tooling, got as far as they could, and now need help.
+The developers have chosen the tooling, got as far as they could, and now need help with the trickier operational tasks.

-Clients find it quite easy to reel off a large number of tasks in the operational column.
+Once you get going it's quite easy to reel off a large number of operational tasks.
-Operational tasks are the ones where you can decrease friction for everyone working in your environment.
+These are the ones, when automation, that should decrease friction for everyone working in your environment.
 If it takes three hours to manually test a database restore, that's an awful lot of friction for individuals in your team.
+The thing to bear in mind here is that operational tasks may involve people outside of your scrum team.

 On the infrastructure side, I have visited companies who place a higher priority on IaC to recreate their production environment.
 They will, of course, almost certainly never run that code to recreate production VPCs.